Superformula/node-backend-test/README.md

 }
 ```

-## Requirements

 ### Functionality

 - The API should follow typical RESTful API design pattern.
 - The data should be saved in the DB.
 - Provide proper API documentation.
 - Proper error handling should be used.

-### Tech stack

-- Use Node.js `LTS` and any framework of your choice.
-- Use any persistence store.
-NoSQL DB is preferred.

-### Bonus

-- Write clear **documentation** on how it has been designed and how to run the code.
-- Provide proper unit tests.
-- Add a read only endpoint to fetch location information based off the user's address (use [NASA](https://api.nasa.gov/api.html) or [Mapbox](https://www.mapbox.com/api-documentation/) APIs)
-- Use Docker containers.
-- Utilize Docker Compose.
-- Setup a CircleCI config to build/test/deploy the service.
-- Write concise and clear commit messages.
-- Leverage Terraform or other infrastructure management tooling to spin up needed resources.
-- Providing an online demo is welcomed, but not required.

-### Advanced requirements

-These may be used for further challenges.
-You can freely skip these if you are not asked to do them; feel free to try out if you feel up to it.

-- Use [hapi](https://hapijs.com/) to build the core feature and use a different framework (such as Express or Loopback) to handle HTTP requests.
-- Provide a complete user auth (authentication/authorization/etc) strategy, such as OAuth.
-- Provide a complete error handling and logging (when/how/etc) strategy.
-- Use a NoSQL DB and build a filter feature that can filter records with some of the attributes such as username.
-Do not use query languages such as MongoDB Query or Couchbase N1QL.

 ## What We Care About